BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Maintenance is important**

+There is a theory that the reason the Roman Empire grew so wide is that it was down to intense competition between the political actors in the upper classes.
+If you wanted to get on in the Senate you had to conquer some barbarians.
+If there were no barbarians to be had, you needed to impress with some spectacular infrastructure.
+Basically, you had to win a battle or build an aqueduct.

+This meant that Rome was always well provided with soldiers and with stuff that made life more bearable.
+They decline of the empire began when the Emperor took over and closed down political conflict.
+This meant that there was no longer any incentive to keep up the structure the had built the empire in the first place.

+Or maybe they just got complacent.
+Whatever.

+I have just wasted a huge amount of time sorting out a problem that was basically down to not keeping up regular maintenance.
+My blog, which is quite important to my promotional activities, crashed yesterday.
+It’s been running for nearly 20 years .
+And for the first 17 of those years, I diligently took it back up every day.
+But you know it is.
+When nothing has gone wrong for a long time, it’s easy to forget that something can go wrong.
+An easily automated task I have neglected has caused me a huge headache.
+It’s not quite as bad as being overrun by barbarians.
+But I still wish I’d been more conscientious.

 #### **Prioritising is really difficult**